Raven8472/spore-outpost-text-adventure/README.md

 # Spore Outpost: Data Recovery Protocol

-A Python text-based adventure game created as part of the IT-140 course at Southern New Hampshire University.
+A Python text-based adventure game created for the IT-140 course at Southern New Hampshire University.

-This project features a fully navigable map, item collection system, win/lose conditions, and narrative elements.
-The player explores a remote research outpost, gathers critical data pads, and attempts to survive a dangerous organism lurking in the lower levels.

----
+This project demonstrates core scripting concepts including user input handling, room navigation, dictionaries, functions, and basic game logic.

-## Story Overview
+## Project Overview

-Contact with the research team has been lost.
+Contact with the research team at Outpost Epsilon has been lost.
 As the last available investigator, your mission is to:

-- Recover all **data pads** and vital equipment
+- Recover all data pads and vital equipment
-- Navigate through **multiple rooms** in the outpost
+- Navigate through multiple rooms in the research outpost
-- Avoid the mutated **spore organism** in the subterranean cavern
+- Avoid the mutated spore organism in the subterranean cavern
-- Upload the team's research to secure future funding and save the project
+- Upload the research data to secure continued funding for the project

-But be careful—your movements and pheromones may not go unnoticed.

----
+The game runs entirely in the terminal using simple text commands.

 ## Gameplay

-The game takes place entirely in the terminal.
-Players enter commands to move between rooms and collect items.
+Enter commands to move or collect items.

+### Movement Commands
+go North
+go South
+go East
+go West

+shell
+Copy code

+### Item Command
+get <item name>

+shell
+Copy code

-### **Movement Commands**
+### Quit
+quit

+markdown
+Copy code

+Your status updates each turn, showing your location, inventory, and any item present in the room.

+## Features

+- Dictionary-driven room navigation
+- Inventory tracking
+- Input validation
+- Win and lose conditions
+- Clear function organization
+- Color-coded terminal output

+## Skills Demonstrated

+- Python functions
+- Dictionaries and structured data
+- Loops and branching logic
+- Debugging and refinement
+- Basic narrative design

+## Author

+**Dakota Leahy**
+Text adventure game for IT-140: Introduction to Scripting.